yiisoft/yii-widgets/docs/alert.md

 ## Assets

-To use this widget you must register the assets, you can see the documentation at [yiisoft/assets](https://github.com/yiisoft/assets#general-usage) our asset registration package, or just add an html link for asset registration, the package does not provide any `JS` code to use the close button of bulma and talwind.
+This widget is meant to be used with your CSS framework of choice.
+The framework could be added either by [registering its assets](https://github.com/yiisoft/assets#general-usage), or by adding it directly via HTML `link` and `script` tags.
+The package does not provide any JavaScript code for the close button as well.

 ## Usage